Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: BNP Rating Model

 Hierarchical models (e.g., GLMM, Linear Latent Factor models), might suffer from identifiability issues, and constraints on the latent variable distributions are needed for consistently identify and interpret model parameters \citep{Bartholomew2011, Dunson2010, gelman_hill_2006}.
 More specifically, under the linear random effects models a standard procedure to achieve model identifiability is to constrain the mean of the random effects to be zero \citep{Agresti2015}.
 We aim to consistently involve the same mean constraint for our proposal and allow straightforward and interpretable comparisons between the parametric and the nonparametric models.
 Similar to \citet{Dunson2010}, we encompass a DPM-centered prior such that the expected value of the rater systematic bias is fixed to zero, $\mathbf{E}[\tau_j]=0$, for $j=1,\dots,J$.\\ Since the rating process focuses on the subjects' true scores, it might be more reasonable to centre the DPM for the raters' effects and let the model estimate the mean of the true scores $\mu_G$.
 Given that the mean of the raters' residual is fixed to zero in (\ref{eq:3b}), the mean raters' bias needs to be fixed.
 We adapt the centering procedure based on a parameter-expanded approach proposed by \citealt{Yang_2010} and \citealt{Dunson2010} to our proposal.
 We specify a semi-centered DPM (SC-DPM) involving an expansion in raters' systematic bias $\{\tau^*_j\}_1^J$, such that their mean $\eta^*_H=0$ a.s.
 The expanded-parameters (\ref{eq:3a}) can be expressed as:

 and the decomposition of rating $Y_{ij}$ (\ref{eq:1}) becomes:

 Given the location transformation in (\ref{SC-DPM}) the expectation of the expanded parameters is zero:

 It is worth noting that the centering needs only to concern the location of the systematic bias and not its scale as it is in the centered-DPM introduced by \citet{Dunson2010}, which explains the term ``semi-centring" adopted here to avoid confusion.
+Accordingly, under the semiparametric specifications, the only location of the parametric distribution needs to be fixed; a zero mean normal distribution might be a suitable solution.